frode-sandnes/FLINK/README.md

-# LINKER
+# FLINK
-"Fuzzy" linking of records.
-Input is spreadsheet docs in xsl or csv format.
+"Fuzzy" or frode's linking of records.
+Input is spreadsheet in xsl, xlsx or csv format.
 This implementation uses the DICE string similarity measure.
 Also relies on the SheetJS library.